storyfeet/dugi_bialan/content/works/little_red.md

 # She came inside and looked and her grandmother.
 "O granny, your eyes have gotten soo big"

-go "ni li buna mudei da wei lugin ei vin"
+go "dis li buna mudei da wei lugin ei vin"

 # "This is very good so I can look at you."